JCSDA/spack-stack/doc/source/Platforms.rst

 ---------------------

 .. note::
    These versions are for friendly users and developers in preparation for a JEDI release on June 30, 2022.
+Amazon Web Services AMI are available in the US East 1 region.

 +------------------------------------------+---------------------------+-------------------------------------------------------------------------------------------------------+
 | System                                   | Maintained by (temporary) | Location                                                                                              |